bakpakin/Fennel/reference.md

 These locals cannot be changed with `set` but they can be shadowed by an inner `let` or `local`.
 Outside the body of the `let`, the bindings it introduces are no longer visible.
+The last form in the body is used as the return value.

 Any time you bind a local, you can destructure it if the value is a table or a function call which returns multiple values: